aisha-x/THM/Rooms/SOC Level 1/Phishing/Snapped Phish-ing Line.md

 ### Q9.
 What was the email address used by the adversary to collect compromised credentials?

-- download the zip in the vm and unzip it
+- Download the zip in the VM and unzip it

 ![Screenshot 2025-06-08 144740](https://github.com/user-attachments/assets/c1e61060-17ca-4cfd-b605-73615b939093)

-- it was in the `office365/Validation/submit.php` file
+- It was in the `office365/Validation/submit.php` file

 ![Screenshot 2025-06-08 145000](https://github.com/user-attachments/assets/f16fe4ec-4ea3-4292-aeb5-528926c161cc)